kommitters/kadena.ex/README.md

 * Construct commands for transactions.
 * Implement cryptography required by the network.
-* Interact with public network endpoints:
+* Interact with p2p api endpoints:
     - listen, local, poll, send, spv, cut.
 * Send, test and update smart contracts on the network.